 Look to Axium for all your rental property inspection needs.
-With our trained inspectors and top-of-the-line equipment, you can rest assure that your getting the best quality, the best price, and the most accurate results.
+With our trained inspectors and top-of-the-line equipment, you can be confident that you’re getting the best quality, the best price, and the most accurate results.
 Protect the health of your property and give your residents peace of mind as well as confidence in their tenancy.

 As landlords, it is critical to know the rules and regulations that apply to rental properties in your area.
 Recently, the Denver City Council passed a law requiring inspections and licenses for landlords of rental properties which is set to take effect the beginning of 2023.
 Rental inspection licenses will have to be renewed every four years with the goal of further protecting vulnerable tenants and providing safe and livable housing conditions to all renters in Denver.

 Rental Inspections are periodic, mostly visual and non-invasive inspections designed to inform the property’s owner of defects that exist in a home that would otherwise go unreported.
 Axium customizes each of our clients’ final inspection reports to meet the required goals of each property visitation.

 Axium’s main goal is to be the only company you think of for rental license inspections.
 Whether your needs are move-in or move-out inspections, quarterly home wellness checks, or post-purchase due diligence readiness inspections, Axium’s centrally managed and nationally scaled team can tailor a solution to fit your needs.

 At the beginning of 2022, the City of Denver revealed the new details for inspection, compliance, and licensing for the Residential Rental Program as a part of the “Healthy Residents for All” ordinance passed by Denver City Council.